tobyhs/enhanced_pull_request/README.md

 # Features

-* Link to show/hide all comments on outdated diffs in Conversation ("Toggle Outdated Diff Comments" link below the "Conversation" tab)
+* Links to show/hide all comments on outdated diffs in Conversation (links after "Outdated Diff Comments: " below the "Conversation" tab)
 * Replies to emulate conversation threading (reply icon on the right side of a comment header)
 * See the diff of one file in one window as opposed to all changes in one